anejakartik/Wowmedia_flask/README.md

 # Wowmedia Application

-As mentioned in mini task performs JWT authentication and allows user to send images through an api with throttle limit of 5 request per minute.
+As mentioned in mini task performs JWT authentication and allows user to send images through an api with throttle limit of 3 request per minute.

-This App is Hosted in GCP

 # Application Guide